You are here

 · Nonpayroll personnel records

-Employees' records shall be housed in the central administration office of the District.
+Employees' records shall be housed in the central administration office of the school district.
 Employee records shall be maintained by the superintendent, the building administrator, the employee's immediate supervisor, and the Board secretary.

-An inventory of the furniture, equipment, and other non-consumable items other than real property of the District shall be conducted periodically under the supervision of the superintendent.
+An inventory of the furniture, equipment, and other non-consumable items other than real property of the school district shall be conducted periodically under the supervision of the superintendent.
 This report shall be filed with the Board secretary.

-The superintendent may electronically store and/or back-up or use any other reliable mass storage method to preserve school district records and may destroy paper copies of the records if they are more than three years old.
+The superintendent may digitize or otherwise electronically store and/or back-up or use any other reliable mass storage method to preserve school district records and may destroy paper copies of the records if they are more than three years old.
+An electronic record which accurately reflects the information set forth in the paper record after it was first generated in its final form as an electronic record, and which remains accessible for later reference meets the same legal requirements for retention as the original paper record.

 ---------------------------------------------------------------------------------------------------------------